abdulloooh/redis-pr/readme.md

 - To test `Task List` project, change `start` script in `package.json` to `"node task-list-with-redis"`

-- For caching with redis using _fetching from github_ as an example, leave `start` script as `node index.js`
+- For caching with redis example using _fetching from github_ as an example, change `start` script to `node caching`

 <br/><br/>